v-nicolas/tnm/README.md

 ```

 ### UPDATE HOST
-    Not yen possible, just delete and add new host with the modification.
+    Not yet possible, just delete and add new host.